ghigi123/image-heal/README.md

-  --method METHOD       which method to use (context-encoder or dcgan) --discriminator-model-name DISCRIMINATOR_MODEL_NAME --generator-model-name GENERATOR_MODEL_NAME --mask-size MASK_SIZE
-                        size of the mask used for inpainting
+  --method METHOD       which method to use (context-encoder or dcgan) --discriminator-model-name DISCRIMINATOR_MODEL_NAME --generator-model-name GENERATOR_MODEL_NAME --mask-size MASK_SIZE size of the mask used for inpainting --mask-type mask+type type of mask used for local/global context matching.
+Available : center, auto (quickshift)
 ```

 Exemple d'usage :